Calculate the annual percentage yield using our APY calculator.

 How is APY Different from the Interest Rate?

 The APY allows interest rates to be compared to each other even if the frequencies aren’t the same.
-And APY will be different than an interest rate for all compounding periods, except annual compounding.
+APY will also be different from an interest rate for all compounding periods, except annual compounding.

 In all other compounding frequencies, the interest rate will compound at some point during the year.
 The more times an interest rate has been compounded during the year, the higher the APY will be.

 Also, the more frequent the compounding, the higher the total interest will be.
-And if the interest rate is higher, the total interest will be higher as well.
+If the interest rate is also higher, the total interest will be higher as well.

 You can think of the interest rate as a simple interest rate where there is no compounding.
 However, the APY is the compounded interest rate and cannot be compared directly to the interest rate to decide between different investments or loan opportunities.

 In fact, interest rates of different compounding frequencies cannot even be compared to each other.
 How can you tell if a 3% interest rate compounded daily is higher or lower than a 3.04% interest rate compounded annually?
 You can’t tell for sure until you know what the APY is.